Understanding TCP Listen Sockets: Netstat vs. ss

 netstat: net-tools/netstat.c , ss: iproute2/misc/ss.c

-- main() method parses the command-line arguments, sets relevant checks, flags etc., For the argument -ltnp
+ss - main() method parses the command-line arguments, sets relevant checks, flags etc., For the argument -ltnp, few flags and filters are set.
+If -p option is used, it invokes the user_ent_hash_build() method.

 ...